-- Equipment for fire-fighting on the helicopter deck shall be designed and placed such that - a) fires on the helicopter deck, both on and inside helicopters, can be combatted safely and efficiently, - b) rescue crew and other personnel are protected during evacuation of helicopters.
+Equipment for fire-fighting on the helicopter deck shall be designed and placed such that

+- a) fires on the helicopter deck, both on and inside helicopters, can be combatted safely and efficiently, - b) rescue crew and other personnel are protected during evacuation of helicopters, - c) firefighting foam installations shall deliver foam within 15 seconds of activation.
 The helicopter deck shall be equipped with one fire-fighting station at each access point.

-Marking of facilities
+Section 71 Marking of facilities